Home Improvement Replacement Windows Mullions Glazing and More

 Argone in Double Pane Windows and LoE2 Glass Options

 If you are replacing your windows and the the installer has hit you with the "up sell" of installing or purchasing "argone billed double pane windows" or "LowE2" glass, carefully consider the advice given below:

 "Note: don't let anyone sell you argon filled double pane windows.
 The argon is great if you are in Alaska and frequently experience 40 below temperatures.
 Its not so great in Houston where radiant heat is the primary culprit.
 The "LoE2" glass is what you need here.
 This glass is impregnated with microscopic flakes of metal that reflect a great deal of the radiant heat away from your air-conditioned space. "

 Mullions in French Doors

 The french door would still be charming but the addition of the added small wood grids called mullions greatly increases the character of the french door.

 Curved Mullions in French Doors

 Wish to bump up the charm factor of your french door once more?
 Check out the "curved mullions" in a french door.

-This entrance with curved mullions on the french door complimented by the curved blue stone entrance stairway is classic and absolutely exquisite.
+This entrance with curved mullions on the french door complemented by the curved bluestone entrance stairway is classic and absolutely exquisite.
 Isn't is amazing what you can do with architecture even in very small places?
 That entrance will create lasting memories for that family from holiday to holiday.
 Dividends will be paid for the charm factor added.
-An excellent example of well thought-out architecture and home design.
+An excellent example of well-thought-out architecture and home design.